matthewbowling123/Engineering3-documentation/README.md

 ### Reflection

 This was a difficult assignment and I had to do it with Mr. Helmstetters help outside of class during Bacon.
 However now that I have finished it I learned a lot more about constraints and other tools in Onshape.
 This would prove very usefull for the cetification exam which had a very similer part to it.
+The Constrains were especially helpful as it created the shape of the arm before adding dimensions.

 ---